UTSA is a participating school for the UT Austin Coordinated Admission Program (CAP).

 - Students must also submit a $70 application processing fee to UTSA by May 1.

 - Students will be required to complete online orientation and be Rowdy Ready.

-- Students must start UTSA in either the second summer 5-week term (which starts July 6) or the second summer 4-week term (which starts on July 12).
+- Students must start UTSA in the second summer 5-week term (July 6 – Aug 9).

 All CAP applicants are required to pay a $70 application processing fee, including those who have previously applied to UTSA directly and paid the processing fee for that application.